masc-ucsc/livehd/docs/Bazel.md

     bazel test //...

+## To create Python self contained par file

+    bazel build //pyth:lgraph.par

+Now, you can copy the bazel-bin/pyth/lgraph.par to any machine and it has all the python and libraries needed to run

 ## To create a fully static binary (for pip deployment?)

 In the cc_binary, add linkopts = ['-static']